linkml/linkml/sphinx/schemas/models.md

 See [ClassDefinition](https://w3id.org/linkml/ClassDefinition) for a full list of allowed slots

+**Note**: class names can be normal natural language noun phrases encompassing characters such as spaces.
+However, when converted to external representations, different rules will be applied, and typically the exported name is in PascalCase.
+So for example, you could call your class `named thing`, but the URI for the class would be `myprefix:NamedThing`

-Note that because LinkML is described in LinkML, your schema is an instantiation of the LinkML metamodel, and schema elements have a list of allowed slots.
+Because LinkML is described in LinkML, your schema is an instantiation of the LinkML metamodel, and schema elements have a list of allowed slots.
 So for example, `is_a`, `description`, and `slots` are all slots that are applicable to instances of